raystack/frontier/docs/docs/concepts/org.md

 An Organization slug is must be unique in the entire Shield deployment.
 No two organization can have same the slug.
 Whenever a user creates an Organization, one is assigned the role of the Organization Admin by default.

+Users are shared between organizations: Any user may belong to multiple organizations and will be able to use the same identity to navigate between organizations.
 ### Predefined Permissions and Roles at Organization level

 | **Role**                     | **Permissions**                                  | **Description**                                                                                                                     |